johnpapa/angular-styleguide/a2/README.md

   - Defer logic in a component by delegating to services.

+  - Define a component for a view, and try not to reuse the component for other views.
+Instead, move reusable logic to factories and keep the component simple and focused on its view.

     *Why?*: Logic may be reused by multiple components when placed within a service and exposed via a function.

     *Why?*: Logic in a service can more easily be isolated in a unit test, while the calling logic in the component can be easily mocked.